Guidelines for Placing Materials on Electronic Reserve

 - If an article is in full-text on a library database, we may be able to link directly to the database.
 If you have found it full-text online, please add a note to the form.

-- We may be able to link other formats such MS Word documents on disk, electronic files (such as text files), or Adobe Acrobat pdf files or standard image files.
-Call Kong Yang if you have questions.
+- We may be able to link other formats such MS Word documents, electronic files (such as text files), or PDF files or standard image files.

 Where to submit the materials: